kstenerud/go-describe/README.md

    - The first instance will be prepended by an ID and `=`
    - Further instances will be replaced by a reference: `$` and the ID

+#### Note:

+Describe will use the unsafe package to look inside nested reflect.Value objects unless compiled with `-tags safe`, or if `EnableUnsafeOperations` is set to false.
+It will also be disabled if compiling for GopherJS or AppEngine.

 Examples
 --------